 You can book two of the most popular Boston shore excursion tours online, sometimes saving quite a lot compared with making reservations through your cruise ship or travel agent.

 Alternately, you can easily explore on your own.
-Unlike some ports where getting into the nearest city can be a hassle, the Black Falcon Terminal is in Boston's trendiest waterfront neighborhood, and just a short walk from other top attractions such as the Freedom Trail.
+Unlike some ports where getting into the nearest city can be a hassle, the Cruise Terminal is in Boston's trendiest waterfront neighborhood, and just a short walk from other top attractions such as the Freedom Trail.

 Here's a quick overview of Boston's shore excursion tours available for online booking, plus tips about what to see and do if you decide to head out on your own.